Frequently Asked Questions

 Do you offer any sort of training?

-While we do offer free resources and tools to our actors, we do not offer training.
+While we do offer free resources and tools to our artists, we do not offer training.
 We are not a school.
+Licensed agencies cannot offer training.

 What clients do you work with?

-We rarely know what clients casting directors will be seeking actors or models for, but our artists have booked worked regularly with notable companies.
-Some projects include VO & Motion Capture for 2K Games, Netflix films, Nickelodeon series, Hulu Series, Mercedes-Benz commercials, Geico commercials, Gap Inc. clothing ads, Toys R Us ads, Apple Inc. ads, Sony Record music videos, and more.
+We rarely know what clients casting directors will be seeking actors or models for, but our artists book regularly with notable companies.
+Some projects include VO & Motion Capture for 2K Games, Netflix films, Nickelodeon series, Hulu, CBS, CW, Mercedes-Benz commercials, Geico commercials, Gap Inc. clothing ads, Toys R Us ads, Apple Inc. ads, Sony Record music videos, and more.

 A majority of clients who book artists represented by KIT, continue requesting our team back for their projects.